junxit/us-congress-bills-117/metadata.md

 - 2021-06-29 — Rule provides for consideration of H.R.
 2662, H.R.
 3005, H.R.
 3684 and H. Res.
 503. The resolution provides for one hour of general debate on H.R.
 2662, under a structured rule; one hour of general debate on H.R.
 3005, under a closed rule; 90 minutes of general debate on H.R.
 3684; and one hour of general debate on H. Res.
 503, under a closed rule.
 Resolution provides en bloc suspension authority.
 - 2021-06-29 — The previous question was ordered on the amendment (A002) pursuant to the rule.
 - 2021-06-29 — The previous question was ordered on the amendment (A003) pursuant to the rule.
+- 2021-07-12 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.